huytu0702/university_admission_portal/instructions.md

 ```

 This starts:
-- PostgreSQL database on port 5432
+- PostgreSQL database on port 5432 (schema applied via Prisma migrations, not init.sql)
 - Redis server on port 6379
 - Nginx reverse proxy on port 3000
 - MailHog for email testing on port 8025

+Note: Database schema is managed through Prisma migrations that are applied separately after the database container starts.

 ### 4. Set up Backend